led-mirage/ZundaGPT2/Readme.en.md

 * Compatible with Raspberry Pi (X11/LXDE only, Japanese input via IBus only, printing not supported)
 * Compatible with Linux Mint (Cinnamon/x64 only, Japanese input via IBus only, printing not supported)
 * Dark mode supported
-- Custom CSS support ✨
+* Custom CSS support
+* Image-based questions are now supported (experimental, OpenAI only) ✨

 ## 💎 Language Support